-Treacherous water is not the only cause for the innumerable shipwrecks off of Hatteras Island, however.
-During both World War I and World War II, multiple German U-Boats sank, leaving behind a scattered underground reminder of a dark part in history.
+Treacherous water and weather are not the only causes for the massive amount shipwrecks off of Hatteras Island.
+During both World War I and II, multiple German U-Boats sank.
+This left behind a scattered underground reminder of a dark part in history.
 The sunken remains are a favored site for adventurous divers today.

-While there is a myriad of sunken sites offshore for divers to explore, there are also many shipwrecks which are buried right under our feet!
+There are many sites of sunken ships offshore for divers to explore.
+There are also many shipwrecks which are buried right under our feet!
 Due to shifting shorelines, some shipwrecks are buried in the sand on our beaches.
-Some are uncovered only by storms and some are in plain sight today.
+Some are uncovered only by storms and some are still in plain sight!
 The following shipwreck remains can be found by foot:

-= Laura A. Barnes: a 120-foot four-masted schooner out of Camden, ME set sail from New York en route to South Carolina.
+A 120-foot four-masted schooner out of Camden, ME set sail from New York to South Carolina.
 As a result of the shallow waters, she came ashore on Bodie Island during dense fog on the night of June 1, 1921.
-After tossing through wind and waves, the wreck settled about a mile south in the sand of Coquina Beach and has since be excavated and restored for public view at the Graveyard of the Atlantic Museum in Hatteras.
+After tossing through wind and waves, the wreck settled about a mile south in the sand at Coquina Beach.
+It can be seen at the Graveyard of the Atlantic Museum in Hatteras.

-= G.A.
-Kohler: pushed ashore just south of Gull Shoal Station by hurricane in August 1933, the four-masted schooner remained stranded on the beach for 10 years, after the captain supposedly sold the wreck to an Avon resident for $150.
-The Kohler was burned during World War II for her iron fittings but today the charred remnants remain, forever planted at Ramp #27, four miles south of Salvo.
+This boat was pushed ashore just south of Gull Shoal Station by a hurricane in August 1933.
+The four-masted schooner remained stranded on the beach for 10 years.
+Rumor has it, the captain sold the wreck to an Avon resident for $150.
+The Kohler was burned during World War II for her iron fittings but today the charred remnants remain.
+They’re planted at Ramp #27, four miles south of Salvo.

-= Margaret A. Spencer: a wooden ship, wreck date unknown, that lies keel up at the shoreline 14 miles south of Oregon Inlet Campground.
+This wooden ship has a wreck date unknown.
+It lies keel (bottom) up at the shoreline 14 miles south of Oregon Inlet Campground.

-The coast is in constant metamorphosis as the wind and the tides shape the land every day, therefore this list of visible shipwreck sites could be here today, and gone tomorrow with new ones constantly appearing!
+Our coast is constantly changing as the wind and the tides shape the land.
+This lengthy list of shipwreck sites could be here today…and gone tomorrow with new ones constantly appearing!

-Plan a vacation with your most adventurous friend or loved one and come explore the remains and the myths of Hatteras Island yourself.
-For information on planning an Outer Banks vacation, visit www.resortrealty.com or give us a call at 1-800-458-3830.
+Plan a vacation with your most adventurous friend or loved one!
+Come explore the remains and the myths of Hatteras Island yourself, For information on planning an Outer Banks vacation, visit us here or give us a call at 1-800-458-3830.